 - The administration will send you a due date for your thesis.
 Once you received your due date, please contact me through Slack.

-Requirements for any thesis supervised by me
+Requirements for any thesis or paper supervised by me

 - The thesis must be written in English.